The fat times are over.

 If you make mistakes, you also realize: "Damn, it didn't work out.
 But here's what I've learned: we should tweak it this way and that way and then it will work next time."
 That's how learning works, that's how innovation happens.

-But if you do business cases for 8 weeks before you try something out, then it won’t work.
-That’s what I mean by the procedures from before.
-Then the learning doesn’t take place.
+But if you make business cases for 8 weeks before you try something out, then it won't work.
+That's what I mean by old ways of doing things.
+Then learning doesn't take place.

-Experts have experience, of course, and also a certain amount of basic knowledge.
+Experts have experience, of course, and also a certain basic knowledge.
 How do you manage to provide this basic knowledge at VAIVA?

-Ole Harms: Firstly, it is about empowering managers.
-In other words, first developing the managers themselves in their leadership roles.
-For example, making it clear that learning and personal development are a massive management task.
-Last year, for example, we introduced a binding development plan for all employees, which we look at together several times a year and adjust or add to if necessary.
+Ole Harms: Firstly, it's empowering the managers.
+So first of all, developing the managers themselves in their leadership roles.
+For example, to emphasize that learning and personal development are a massive management task.
+Last year, for example, we introduced a binding development plan for all employees, which we look at together several times a year and make adjustments or additions if necessary.

-The next thing is that we want to actively create offers that enable people to broaden their horizons.
+Next, we want to actively create opportunities that allow people to broaden their horizons.
 Top conferences, cool training courses in an international context with peer groups, participation in meet-ups that take place in the scene.
 We have a corporate account on Udemy for all employees, so you can get very creative yourself.
-But we also have our exchange formats, e.g. our “Talk, Meet, Eat”, to which we always invite interesting people.
+But we also have our exchange formats, e.g. our "Talk, Meet, Eat", to which we always invite interesting people.
 For example, a professor with whom we took an in-depth look at the metaverse and its industrial applications.
-Just recently, we had an internal evening event on a product idea that we are currently evaluating and were able to discuss content in depth and share ideas in a broader context (and in a relaxed atmosphere).
+Just recently, we had an internal evening event on a product idea that we are currently evaluating and were able to discuss the content in depth and share ideas in a broader context (and in a relaxed atmosphere).

-There are people who actively pull at every learning opportunity.
+There are people who are actively involved in every learning opportunity.

-And there is one big part that you have to nudge a little.
-To paraphrase Saint-Exupéry: “If you want to build a ship, don’t start by collecting wood and distributing the work, but awaken in people’s hearts a longing for the great wide sea”.
+And there is a large part that you have to nudge a little.
+To paraphrase Saint-Exupéry: "If you want to build a ship, don't start by collecting wood and distributing the work, but awaken a longing in people's hearts for the great wide sea".

 Go to a Developers Conference.
 Go to an Autonomous Meetup and you'll be so fired up that you'll think: "Oh great, I'll have to look into that.
 What exactly does this mean?
 Yes, I'll have a look at that now, I'd like to go deeper: Where is there training?"

-It’s about both, offering the opportunity, and that’s why we invest in it.
+It's about both, offering the opportunity, and that's why we're investing in it.
 On the other hand, you also have to encourage people to take advantage of the opportunities.

 Yes, that fits quite well.